Palachick/Password-Generator/README.md

 * password is generated automatically

 ### I mastered :
-* work with string library
+* work with string module
 * work with lists